yogendra/yb-terraform-module-workshop-environment-gcp/README.md

 # Yugabyte Workshop Environment Creation - GCP

 This is a terraform module for creating workshop environment.
-Main intension is to provide environment for hand-on practice for:
+Main intention is to provide environments for hand-on practice for:

 1. Deploy Replicated on VM on GCP
 2. Configure Google Cloud provider (use service account credential type)